loprea91/nevergrad-template/README.md

 import matplotlib.pyplot as plt
 import nevergrad as ng
 ```
 Next we define our objective/loss/cost function to minimize.
-You have a lot of freedom here, in this case its just the sum of squared errors between a `target` vector and the optimizer's solution.
+You have **a lot** of freedom here, in this case its just the sum of squared errors between a `target` vector and the optimizer's solution.
+If you need to set upper/lower bounds, or have more complicated parameter needs, please see the next section of the tutorial after reading this one.

 ```
 def objFun(x: list[float]) -> float: